[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 [Graphic: It’s a two way street.
 Amy Gillett Foundation Safer together]

-[The driver and cyclist are now shown from behind as they travel in the left-hand lane of a two-way street].
+[The driver and bicycle rider are now shown from behind as they travel in the left-hand lane of a two-way street].

-[The driver moves to overtake the cyclist, being sure to leave a wide space between his car and the bike].
+[The driver moves to overtake the bicycle rider, being sure to leave a wide space between his car and the bike].

 Narrator: When you're driving, it's nice to be friendly, but make sure there is enough personal space between you and people on bikes, because a metre matters.